flutter/website/src/testing/integration-tests/migration.md

 **integration_test**

-With `integration_test` you can use the method `tester.scrollUntilVisible`.
+With `integration_test`, can use the method `tester.scrollUntilVisible`.

-Instead of providing the widget to scroll, you provide the item you are looking for.
+Instead of providing the widget to scroll, provide the item that you're searching for.
-In this case, the item with the text "Zedoary", which is the last item on the list.
+In this case, you're searching for the item with the text "Zedoary", which is the last item on the list.

-The method will look for any `Scrollable` widget and will perform the scrolling action using a given offset and will repeat the action until the item is visible.
+The method searches for any `Scrollable` widget and performs the scrolling action using the given offset.
+The action repeats until the item is visible.

 <?code-excerpt "integration_test/main_test.dart (Test3)"?>
 ```dart